testit-tms/adapters-flutter/README.md

 Description of test arguments:

-* `description` - autotest description specified in the autotest card
+* `description` - autotest description specified in the autotest card.
-* `externalId` - unique internal autotest ID (used in Test IT)
+* `externalId` - unique internal autotest ID (used in Test IT).
-* `labels` - tags listed in the autotest card
+* `labels` - tags listed in the autotest card.
-* `links` - links listed in the autotest card
+* `links` - links listed in the autotest card.
 * `title` - autotest name specified in the autotest card.
-If not specified, the name from the displayName method is used
+If not specified, the name from the displayName method is used.
 * `workItemsIds` - a method that links autotests with manual tests.
-Receives the array of manual tests' IDs
+Receives the array of manual tests' IDs.

 Description of functions: